Puntalytics/Puntalytics.github.io/fantasy.md

 ## Section 1: The Official Unofficial Punt Runts Approved Fantasy Punting Scoring System

-Our scoring method boils down into 3 components:

-1. Punting distance
-2. Pinning deep
-3. Return based bonuses

-For punting distance, we score as follows:
+Our scoring system rewards punting distance and pinning deep, while penalizing touchbacks, blocks and returns.
+Specifically, we recommend:

   - 1 point per punt with Net between 40 and 50 yards
   - 3 points per punt with Net between 50 and 60 yards
   - 6 points per punt with Net above 60 yards

-Pinning deep points are similar:

   - 1 point per punt downed between the 20 and 10
   - 3 points per punt downed between the 10 and 5
   - 6 points per punt downed inside the 5.

-For return based bonuses, we give:

   - \-1 point per touchback,
   - \-1 per blocked punt, and
   - \-1 per returned punt

 And voilà\!

-Most punts will then be worth between 0 and 3 points, and the best possible punt, is a 60+ yard net, downed inside the 5, for a total of 13 points – the equivalent of a 60 yard receiving touchdown in most PPR leagues.
+Most punts will be worth between 0 and 3 points, and the best possible punt, with a 60+ yard net, downed inside the 5, gives a total of 13 points – the equivalent of a 60 yard receiving touchdown in most PPR leagues.